Guest writer for Wake Up World

 About the author:

 Steve Taylor is a senior lecturer in Psychology at Leeds Beckett University, UK.
 His latest books in the US are The Calm Center and Back to Sanity: Healing the Madness of the Human Mind.
 He is also the author of The Fall, Waking From Sleep, and Out Of The Darkness.
 His books have been published in 19 languages.
-His research has appeared in The Journal of Transpersonal Psychology, The Journal of Consciousness Studies, The Transpersonal Psychology Review, The International Journal of Transpersonal Studies, as well as the popular media in the UK, including on BBC World TV, The Guardian, and The Independent.
+His research has appeared in The Journal of Transpersonal Psychology, The Journal of Consciousness Studies, The Transpersonal Psychology Review, The International Journal of Transpersonal Studies, and the popular media in the UK, including on BBC World TV, The Guardian, and The Independent.

 Connect with Steve at StevenMTaylor.com.